rmtec/modeswitcher/README.md

   2019-04-01 CVE-2019-0197    4,2 2019-04-07        6
   2019-04-01 CVE-2019-0211    7,8 2019-04-07        6
   ```
-* [vo] In this table we show only open vulnerabilities (CVEs) with no patches from the operating system distribution.
+* [vo] In the following table, we show only open vulnerabilities (CVEs) with no patches from the operating system distribution.
 Table structure, see [v].
   ```
   Vulnerabilities
   ----------------------------------------------------------------------------